 So as I sit here and watch the Super Bowl, I have been trying to converse with everybody my displeasure for the halftime show.
 It turns out that everybody at the party is actually into the game.
 Odd.
 I’ve always watched it for the Half Time Show.

 In the end, it’s time for a full apology to Janet from the NFL.
-She has more than paid the price and has apologized herself.
-It’s time to let the vendetta go, deal with sexism that still exist, and give Janet one of the biggest stages in music history.
+She has more than paid the price and has apologized.
+It’s time to let the vendetta go, deal with the sexism that still exists, and give Janet one of the biggest stages in music history.

 And most importantly: #TimesUp